Ajaych7/Ajaych7/README.md

 </p>

 ---
-**The best DevOps practice is not just about tools and automation—it's about fostering a culture of collaboration, continuous improvement, and shared responsibility between development and operations teams.** -**Patrick Debois and Andrew Clay Shafer**
+The best DevOps practice is not just about tools and automation—it's about fostering a culture of collaboration, continuous improvement, and shared responsibility between development and operations teams. —**Patrick Debois and Andrew Clay Shafer**

 ### 💬 Ask me about
 **DevSecOps, AWS Security, Kubernetes Hardening, CI/CD Pipeline Security**